 “They look like a Stoli White Russian with a chocolate chaser to me.”

 Paris appreciated Lisa’s creativity.
 “That does sounds delicious.
-What will you call it?”
+What cute name will you give that concoction?”

 “The ‘Adulting So Hard.’”
 Lisa flashed her a brilliant smile.
 “I know it’s the first of the month, but I haven’t picked a March special yet.
 Bring me more next week, just in a box is fine.
 No need to wrap them for single sale.”